SCAQMD Rule 1157 – Particulate Standards for Aggregate and Related Operations

 Air Quality Permitting Data Centers in Pennsylvania

 The construction and air permitting of data centers continues to be a growing industry worldwide.
-Each country and state have their own set of requirements as part of the construction and permitting process.
+Each country and state has their own set of requirements for the construction and permitting process.
 Currently, Pennsylvania is a hotbed for data center growth given the recent news regarding 90 billion dollars of investment in data center construction.
-A critical component of meeting construction schedules and avoiding costly delays in obtaining the air permit required to start project-related construction.
-Typical aspects of air permitting include preparing an air permit strategy to evaluate construction phases and proposed equipment, collaboration with the regulatory agency, and evaluation of Environmental Justice considerations surrounding the development and establishment of data centers.
+A critical component of meeting construction schedules and avoiding costly delays is obtaining the air permit required to start project-related construction.
+Typical aspects of air permitting include preparing an air permit strategy to evaluate construction phases and proposed equipment, collaboration with the regulatory agency, and evaluation of environmental justice considerations surrounding the development and establishment of data centers.

 ALL4 Air Quality experts review the process of strategizing for and obtaining an air quality permit in Pennsylvania in a data center-specific white paper.